The following is an excerpt from my book:

 Steve Jobs skillfully anchors iPads against pundit predictions (who used netbooks for price anchors) and makes the iPad look like a steal.

-I’ll talk more on how to “pitch” your price in the next post.
-For today, lets cover how you come up with an initial price to test.
+I’ll discuss how to “pitch” your price in the next post.
+For today, let's cover how you come up with an initial price to test.

 Determining a Starting Price Through Problem Interviews

 These principles come heavily into play during problem interviews.
 Because pricing and product are inseparable, you should not directly bring up the price of your product until you have a clear understanding of what you are building, for who, and know what alternatives already exist.

 That is precisely what you set out to learn during problem interviews with potential customers.

 Let's see how this plays out in practice.
 One of my previous products, BoxCloud, was a file-sharing product that simplified the process of transferring large files.
 Now lots of people could have benefited from the underlying value proposition, but here is a sampling of what I learned from different customer segments:

 Pain level: Nice-to-have

 Pain level: Low for them, high for their clients